masve/carelink-android/README.md

 ![sketch](http://i.imgur.com/s5marpg.png)

 Basically trying to move most of the control from Java (see current master branch) to Jockey.
 Only using Java/Android as a passthrough to the stick using its Usb Host API.

+This branch was a proof of concept to demonstrate the above sketch.
+This is now implemented, and we will move forward on another branch.